in-ayushpatel/Splash/README.md

  1. You are on left hand side.
  2. Your goal is to score highest.
  3. Its you vs the master (who never misses any shot).
- 4. after every 50 points the seed of ball increses + plank size decreses.
+ 4. after every 50 points the speed of ball increases + plank size decreases.

 All the best.